 Whether its a real, sensual retelling, or a well-crafted fantasy, we want to showcase that sexy is possible in a multitude of forms, in a multitude of ways.

--Taneasha White, Founder and Curator for UnSung Literary Magazine
+-- Taneasha White, Founder and Lead Editor for UnSung Literary Magazine

 I have always been passionate about creating spaces that are sex positive and inclusive.

 As a Black, trans-masculine person, I have never been able to hide who I am in the world.
 People often express displeasure about how folx like me present, love, and fuck.
 Within erotic literature, there is a marked mainstream absence of our queer sex stories.
 This is why I was excited to work on this project with Taneasha.
 Everyone deserves a great orgasm!
 We hope that this anthology will serve two purposes: create accesibility to good, queer, QTPOC centered erotica, and help our readers embrace their sexual identities in new ways.

 I want a future where intersections are celebrated and centered.
 The lack of representation in our media, even literature, is something that I work to combat.
 We seek to live full, authentic lives in this world.
 We are now demanding that our sexuality and sensuality be viewed as a primary element.